Post Summary: What To Expect at Burgdorf Hot Springs (Updated Fall 2021)

 Needless to say, this would probably feel INCREDIBLE after a long day of skiing or hiking nearby on Brundage Mountain!

-It’s recommended that little ones be watched around here, as the water can get too hot for small ones.
+It’s recommended that little ones be watched around here, as the water can get too hot for kids.

 Even Smaller Pool: The Tub!